Volunteer Abroad for Disaster Relief Projects

 Other types of volunteer trips may be a good opportunity to travel, see the sights, and live out the summer.
 But disaster relief is a whole separate category of volunteer work.

-In the aftermath of a natural disaster, the environment aesthetics change dramatically – especially for countries with minimal disaster preparedness.
-You could walk right into a former tourist destination that now looks like a war zone, and may find yourself in a situation where the feeling is desolation, fear and anger.
+In the aftermath of a natural disaster, the environment changes dramatically — especially in countries with minimal disaster preparedness.
+You could walk into a former tourist destination that now looks like a war zone and find yourself in a situation filled with desolation, fear, and anger.

-Those who sign up for volunteering with disaster relief programs must have a clear idea of what they’re getting into.
+Those who sign up for volunteering with disaster relief programs or refugee relief must have a clear idea of what they’re getting into.

-Here are some helpful ways to prepare before going to assist at a disaster relief site:
+Here are some essential steps before going to assist at a disaster relief site:

-How Can Volunteers With No Medical Experience Help During a Disaster Relief Operation?
+How Can Volunteers With No Experience Help During a Disaster Relief Operation?

 “If you’re new in the area, come ready to do anything,” says Jo, a Canadian volunteer who spearheaded disaster relief projects during the Haiyan typhoon in the Philippines.
 “Don’t assume that because you’re from a more developed country that you know better than the locals.
 Add value by asking how you can help rather than trying to assign yourself a certain task.”

-Even if you’re in high school or college, or otherwise have no disaster response training, there are many ways you can volunteer abroad.
-Let’s take a look at a few ways to volunteer, and relief organizations that can help:
+Even if you’re in high school, college, or otherwise have no disaster response training, there are many ways to volunteer abroad:

 4. Help Prep and Serve Food